JThyroff/Wide-Le-Chat/README.md

 # Wide-Le-Chat for Firefox

+**Disclaimer: Wide-Le-Chat works for Google Chrome as well, but is not published yet.**

 Wide-Le-Chat is a Firefox add-on designed to enhance your browsing experience on Le-Chat interfaces by widening the answer space, providing a more comfortable and visually appealing layout for reading responses.

 ## [-> Download on addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/wide-le-chat/)